ericroberts/factories/factories.md

     allow(rate).to receive(:max).and_return(max)
   end

-  it "should return the min and max advance" do
+  it "should return the min and max projection" do
-    expect(subject.estimated_advance).to eq [
+    expect(subject.projection).to eq [
       subject.revenue * rate.min,
       subject.revenue * rate.max
     ]